gitmazz/InfoAndIdeas/CIS.md

 **Why is this CIS Control Critical?**

-A complete software inventory is a critical foundation for preventing attacks.
+### A complete software inventory is a critical foundation for preventing attacks.
 Attackers continuously scan target enterprises looking for vulnerable versions of software that can be remotely exploited.
 For example, if a user opens a malicious website or attachment with a vulnerable browser, an attacker can often install backdoor programs and bots that give the attacker long-term control of the system.
 Attackers can also use this access to move laterally through the network.
 One of the key defenses against these attacks is updating and patching software.
 However, without a complete inventory of software assets, an enterprise cannot determine if they have vulnerable software, or if there are potential licensing violations.

-Even if a patch is not yet available, a complete software inventory list allows an enterprise to guard against known attacks until the patch is released.
+### Even if a patch is not yet available, a complete software inventory list allows an enterprise to guard against known attacks until the patch is released.
 Some sophisticated attackers use “zero-day exploits”, which take advantage of previously unknown vulnerabilities that have yet to have a patch released by the software vendor.
 Depending on the severity of the exploit, an enterprise can implement temporary mitigation measures to guard against attacks until the patch is released.

-Management of software assets is also important to identify unnecessary security risks.
+### Management of software assets is also important to identify unnecessary security risks.
 An enterprise should review their software inventory to identify any enterprise assets running software that is not needed for business purposes.
 For example, an enterprise asset may come installed with default software that creates a potential security risk and provides no benefit to the enterprise.
 It is critical to inventory, understand, assess, and manage all software connected to an enterprise’s infrastructure.

 ====================================================================================================
 ## CIS Control 3: Data Protection
 ====================================================================================================

-Develop processes and technical controls to identify, classify, securely handle, retain, and dispose of data.

-**Why is this CIS Control Critical?**

-Data is no longer only contained within an enterprise’s border, it is in the cloud, on portable end-user devices where users work from home, and is often shared with partners or online services who might have it anywhere in the world.
-In addition to sensitive data an enterprise holds related to finances, intellectual property, and customer data, there also might be numerous international regulations for protection of personal data.
-Data privacy has become increasingly important, and enterprises are learning that privacy is about the appropriate use and management of data, not just encryption.
-Data must be appropriately managed through its entire lifecycle.
-These privacy rules can be complicated for multi-national enterprises, of any size, however there are fundamentals that can apply to all.

-Once attackers have penetrated an enterprise’s infrastructure, one of their first tasks is to find and exfiltrate data.
-Enterprises might not be aware that sensitive data is leaving their environment because they are not monitoring data outflows.

-While many attacks occur on the network, others involve physical theft of portable end-user devices, attacks on service providers or other partners holding sensitive data.
-Other sensitive enterprise assets may also include non-computing devices that provide management and control of physical systems, such as Supervisory Control and Data Acquisition (SCADA) systems.

-The enterprise’s loss of control over protected or sensitive data is a serious and often reportable business impact.
-While some data is compromised or lost as a result of theft or espionage, the vast majority are a result of poorly understood data management rules, and user error.
-The adoption of data encryption, both in transit and at rest, can provide mitigation against data compromise, and more importantly, is a regulatory requirement for most controlled data.

    - 3.1: Establish and Maintain a Data Management
    - 3.2: Establish and Maintain a Data Inventory